 - Stagflation: Stagflation is a situation that is a combination of a stagnant economy, inflation, and unemployment.
 Balancing inflation and unemployment is quite a challenge for nations, and they are relying on macroeconomic models to find a solution for this.

-- Economic Growth: A positive trend in the nation’s total economic output over a sustained period is called economic growth.
-Even though there are alternating trade cycles in a nation’s economy, the most advanced countries always aim at an upward trend in the output.
+- Economic Growth: A positive trend in the nation’s total economic output over a sustained period is economic growth.
+Even though there are alternating trade cycles in a nation’s economy, the most advanced countries always aim for an upward trend in the output.
 Increased capital formation, rise in the labor force, and technological progression are the key factors driving economic growth.

 Aggregate demand is the total demand for all finished goods and services that an economy produces.
 In other words, it is the amount of money that consumers spend on buying these goods and services at a particular price level and a stipulated time.
 We can also say that Aggregate demand is the demand for a country’s gross domestic product.

 The standard equation of Aggregate demand is AD = C + I + G + (X – M), as mentioned above.
 Except for imports, all AD components are inversely proportional to prices.
 They all have different elasticities concerning the price level, implying that they respond to prices differently.
 The AD curve depicts the relationship between AD and the price level.
 Standard assumptions state that the AD curve slopes downwards from left to right as all the components, except imports, have an inverse relationship with prices.
 Notably, changes in the money supply or a rise and fall in tax rates can cause the AD curve to shift.